jubbp/ec6net-web/docs/training/foundation/modules/Nature_of_AR/nature_of_ar.md

 - point-to-point links and
 - broadcasting.

 The ACMA allocates specific bands for services such as, broadcasting, aeronautical and maritime.
-Each service has band allocated to them that are appropriate for their use.
+Each service has band(s) allocated to them that are appropriate for their use.

+## License Conditions

+Amateur Radio is authorised un the Amateur Class License (2024) abd the Amatuer LCD for Beacon and repeater Stations.
+Amateur stations are also subject the the conditions of the Radiocommunications Act 1992.

+The purpose of the Amateur Class License is to facilitate self-training in radiocommunications, communications between amateurs and technical investigations inro radiocommunications tehnologies.

+Amateur class operators are not permitted to communicate with other radio users unless in relation to a distress or emergency situation.

+Amateur class operators may pass messages on behalf of third parties as long as there is no financial gain involved.

 ## Sample Questions

 Below are some sample questions you may encounter in your exam.